Here are some answers to the most commonly asked questions we're asked by new students about moving into university accommodation.

 There are several contacts:

-- Residence Life Coordinators are members of Student Services who are on hand to create a supportive, inclusive and vibrant student residential community and are available to guide, support and assist you.
+- Student Life Team are members of Student Services who are on hand to create a supportive, inclusive and vibrant student residential community and are available to guide, support and assist you.

 - Student Services have close contact with all the support services and invites you to drop-in at any time to the Student Services Centre in J Building.
 Appointments can be made if necessary by emailing email@example.com.